SyedAshhadIbrar/Aruco-Marker-Based-Surgical-Tool-Navigation-System/README.md

 # Aruco Marker-Based Surgical Tool Navigation System

-This project simulates a surgical tool navigation system using Aruco markers and OpenCV to track a tool in real-time.
-The system provides augmented reality (AR) visual feedback, including distance measurements and directional arrows, to guide the tool toward a target marker.
-The mobile phone camera is used as the webcam via **DroidCam** for capturing the video feed.
+This project aims to develop an innovative surgical tool navigation system utilizing Aruco markers and OpenCV to enable real-time tracking of surgical instruments.
+By placing an Aruco marker on the tool (such as a pen) and another on a designated target surface, a webcam captures the tool's movements continuously.
+The system integrates augmented reality (AR) elements to provide intuitive visual feedback, such as directional arrows and distance indicators, facilitating precise navigation of the tool toward the target marker.
+This setup not only enhances the accuracy of surgical procedures but also offers valuable guidance to practitioners, improving overall efficiency and safety during operations.

 ## Table of Contents